Throughout my adult life, I’ve been asked

 How did I experience so much joy?

-Others around me were struggling through these same kinds of things, and I still felt so much joy, and there were specific (and teachable!) things I was doing to create my joy, things I didn’t see others doing.
+Others around me were struggling through these same kinds of things, and, although I felt the full spectrum of emotions — my deep well of inner happiness was unshakable.
+And there were specific (and teachable) things I was doing to create my joy, things I didn’t see others doing.

 From my extensive personal experience of joy, my in-depth study of Positive Psychology and the science of happiness, and thousands of sessions with clients, I can now say, with utmost conviction…